 The inclusion of the requested MRLs would assist in permitting the legal sale of legally treated food.
-Varying the Food Standards Code to include the proposed MRL for ampicillin would promote trade and commerce and allow food industries to continue to be efficient and competitive.
+Varying the Food Standards Code to include the proposed MRL for cephapirin and semduramicin would promote trade and commerce and allow food industries to continue to be efficient and competitive.